jorrete/django-qunit-ci/README.md

 ------------
-QUnitTestCase is a subclass of Django's LiveServerTestCase, which starts a Django test server in the background on setup of the test class and stops it on teardown.  django_qunit_ci includes a nose plugin which starts PhantomJS via a script which orders it to listen to further instructions via HTTP on a specific port.
+QUnitTestCase is a subclass of Django's LiveServerTestCase, which starts a Django test server in the background on setup of the test class and stops it on teardown.  django_nose_qunit includes a nose plugin which starts PhantomJS via a script which orders it to listen to further instructions via HTTP on a specific port.
 When nose searches for tests to run, the plugin tells it how to ask PhantomJS to load each test script (without running the tests) in order